-First of all, teen marijuana statistics are revealing.
-They find marijuana is the most sought after drug among teenagers today.
+Recent teen marijuana statistics show that marijuana is the most sought-after drug among teenagers today.
 About 60 percent of kids who are using drugs admitted to using marijuana.
 Among 14.6 million people who smoked marijuana in 2002, about 4.8 million smoked it for at least 20 days.
 This was in a period of one month and some used it for more than 20 days.

-Marijuana use is an issue with teens.
+Marijuana use has become a prominent issue with teens.
 Although treatment provides solutions, it’s ideal to prevent such activities in the first place in order to halt any opportunity for addiction.

 According to the National Institute on Drug Abuse, marijuana is much stronger today than ever before.
 In fact, as NIDA details on their website, “The amount of THC in marijuana has increased over the past few decades.
 In the early 1990s, the average THC content in marijuana was about 3.74 percent.
 However, in 2013, it was almost 10 percent, and much higher in some products such as oils and other extracts.”